 “The term Hearts and Arrows is used to describe the visual effect achieved in a round diamond with perfect symmetry and angles.
 The Hearts and Arrows effect is exhibited in all of our round Blue Nile Signature Collection diamonds.
 When viewed under special magnification, the perfectly aligned facets of the Blue Nile Signature diamonds reveal the Hearts and Arrows pattern.
 From the bottom, eight perfectly symmetrical hearts can be seen, and when viewed from the top, eight completely uniform arrows.”

-If I understand this correctly, [sarcasm] a Hearts and Arrows diamonds exhibits a perfect pattern of hearts and arrows, as pictured left.
+If I understand this correctly, [sarcasm] a Hearts and Arrows diamonds exhibit a perfect pattern of hearts and arrows, as pictured left.

 Since the diamond industry has not agreed upon an official grading standard for hearts and arrows diamonds, each gemological laboratory and diamond dealer is essentially free to decide what they consider to be a hearts and arrows diamond; however many diamond cutters like Brian Gavin of Brian Gavin Diamonds, and Paul Slegers of Crafted by Infinity, rely upon the H&A grading standards published by HRD Belgium.
 Arguably Brian Gavin set the standards for Hearts and Arrows diamond grading at the International Diamond Cut Conference in 2004.[separator]